ameenmaali/urldedupe/README.md

-(-V|--version) - Get current version for urldedupe (-r|--regex-parse) - This is significantly slower than normal parsing, but may be more thorough or accurate (-s|--similar) - Remove similar URLs (based on integers and image/font files) - i.e. /api/user/1 & /api/user/2 deduplicated
+(-V|--version) - Get current version for urldedupe (-r|--regex-parse) - This is significantly slower than normal parsing, but may be more thorough or accurate (-s|--similar) - Remove similar URLs (based on integers and image/font files) - i.e. /api/user/1 & /api/user/2 deduplicated (-qs|--query-strings-only) - Only include URLs if they have query strings (-ne|--no-extensions) - Do not include URLs if they have an extension (i.e. .png, .jpg, .woff, .js, .html) (-m|--mode) - The mode/filters to be enabled (can be 1 or more, comma separated).
+Default is none, available options are the other flags (--mode "r,s,qs,ne")
 ```

 ## Examples